noptrix/httpgrep/README.md

 # Description

-A python tool which scans for HTTP servers and finds given strings in URIs.
+A python tool which scans for HTTP servers and finds given strings in HTTP body and HTTP response headers.

 # Usage